vbwx/finddup/Manual.md

 # EXIT STATUS

-The **finddup** utility exits 0 on success, 1 if no duplicates are found, and greater than 0 if an error occurs.
+The **finddup** utility exits 0 on success, 1 if no duplicates were found, and greater than 0 if an error occurs.

 # TUTORIAL